-The charity commission need charity trustees to comply with their idea of the essential trustee.Thir work shows that when things go wrong in charities, it’s often because trustees didn’t understand their duties, and as a consequence failed to do simple things such as:
+charity trustees are needed by the charity commission to comply with their idea of the essential trustee.Their work shows that when things go wrong in charities, it’s often because trustees didn’t understand their duties, and as a consequence failed to do simple things such as:

 • follow the rules in their charity’s governing document

 • understand the finances and support their chief executive